mochacinno-dev/Graphica/docs/getting-started/quickstart.md

 # Quick Start

-Let's build your first Graphica application in under 5 minutes!
+Let's build your first CocoaGUI application in under 5 minutes!

 ## The Basics

-Every Graphica app follows this simple pattern:
+Every CocoaGUI app follows this simple pattern:

 1. Create a Window
 2. Add widgets to the window